unoplatform/uno.toolkit.ui/doc/controls/NavigationBar.md

 The `Content` is processed differently whether it is of type `string` or `FrameworkElement`.

-When `Content` is a `string`, it's displayed using the platform's default font family, font size, font style and text alignment.
+When `Content` is a `string`, it's displayed using the platform's default font family, font size, font style, and text alignment.
 Only the foreground color can be changed, using `Foreground`.

 ![](../assets/navbar-android-content-string.png)